 The survey also indicated the value of PhD training in building capability, and in developing the high-level skills needed to drive a high-value, innovative economy.
 The results are summarised below:

-The following short courses and summer schools will be held in 2017 for STFC PhD students.
+The following short courses and summer schools were held in 2018.

 STFC supports students undertaking a work placement or internship where this is either directly related to the student’s training or provides valuable transferable skills.
 More information can be found in the RCUK Training Grant Guide.